Contrary to popular belief the busiest time of

 their weight loss was less difficult than losing

-.
+weight.
 This is VERY IMPORTANT.
 Because I see this

 mistake all the time.